aMarCruz/rollup-plugin-pug/README.md

 ## IMPORTANT

-v1.0 requires Rollup 0.61 or later.
+v1.0 requires Rollup 0.61 or later, for previous versions use rollup-plugin-pug 0.1.6

 ## Installation